This is a dream I had

 not happen unless we ourselves do it.

-spoken about what needs to be done, or how to do it.
+He did not state what needs to be done, or how to do it.

 to each individual's powers of discernment and talent, not according to

-choice, knowledge, experience and ability.
+own choice, knowledge, experience and ability.

 He takes me